Sri Lanka Institute of Information Technology: Faculty of Computing

 The origins of the Faculty of Computing goes back to the formation of SLIIT in 1999, when it introduced degrees in Information technology.
 SLIIT offers a 4-year Honours degree in Information technology.
-Students can choose to specialise on 7 different fields.
-They are Information Technology, Computer Systems and Network Engineering, Software Engineering, Information Systems Engineering, Cyber Security, Interactive Media and Data Science.
+Students can choose to specialise on 8 different fields.
+They are Information Technology, Computer Systems and Network Engineering, Software Engineering, Artificial Intelligence, Information Systems Engineering, Cyber Security, Interactive Media and Data Science.
 Students choose the specialise from the 2nd year onwards and some specialisations are restricted by a particular CGPA threshold.

 The faculty offers an array of academic programs that encompass diverse domains within the information technology sector.
 These programs are structured to enable students to select a specialization.
 SLIIT Faculty of Computing is bolstered by an around 150 academics, who are complemented by computer laboratories.

 The degrees conferred by the Faculty of Computing are accredited by SLIIT and have received approval from the University Grants Commission pursuant to the Universities Act of Sri Lanka.
 Additionally, SLIIT is a member of the Association of Commonwealth Universities as well as the International Association of Universities.

 In 2022, Bsc (Hons) in Computer Science degree and a Bsc (Hons) in Computer Systems Engineering degree was introduced.